|Saul Leiter's TAXI (American, 1923-2013)|

 What about the man being dressed in a suit?
 This too influences our impression.
 An important person pointing or holding on to something or both?
 Not only does the photo change entirely if the cab is empty, it changes if the person is dressed casually.
 Then it’s the weekend or just a tourist perhaps.
 With our photo here, it’s a workday: the streets are bustling and we have an important person with an important place to be!

 Also, you can’t ignore the the camera’s exposure which puts a quarter of the photo into darkness.
 The cab driver in silhouette adds mystery, forcing us to imagine this person.
-Also, notice the black space in the bottom left corner that extends across the entire bottom of the photo.
+The exposure also creates the black space in the bottom left corner that extends across the entire bottom of the photo.
 This space not only provides an entry point into the photo but also a place where we can sit (hide?) and observe.
 The photo would be cluttered and claustrophobic without this black space.

 Upon first glance, this photo seems like just an abstract blur of color.
 Upon second, you notice how the photo changes entirely if even the smallest of detail were different.